deepmancer/medseg-diffusion/README.md

   <i>Denoises noisy data by iteratively removing noise added at each step using the Reverse Diffusion Process.</i>
 </p>

-#### Reverse Diffusion Process
-The Reverse Diffusion Process involves training a UNet architecture to reconstruct the original data by accurately reversing the noise addition.
-This is achieved by estimating and subtracting the exact amount of noise added in each preceding step.

 **MedSegDiff** introduces the first diffusion probabilistic model tailored for general medical image segmentation.
 Leveraging dynamic conditional encoding and a novel Feature Frequency Parser (FF-Parser) which learns a Fourier-space feature space, the model remarkably enhances segmentation accuracy in diverse medical imaging modalities.
 Following the standard implementation of Diffusion Probabilistic Models (DPM), a U-Net architecture is employed for learning.
 To achieve segmentation, the step estimation function (\epsilon_{\theta}) is conditioned on the raw image prior, described by: